-Course content provides an introduction to the basic elements of radiologic technology.
-Students will discuss and evaluate medicolegal issues, professionalism, radiation protection practices, radiologic terms, and basics of digital imaging.
+Introduces the basic elements of radiologic technology.
+Students will discuss and evaluate the following: medicolegal issues, professionalism, radiation protection practices, digital imaging, and radiologic terms.
+In-person basic hand hygiene and interprofessional activities are included.
 This course is a professional course within the Radiologic Technology curriculum and radiology students are given preference.
-With instructor permission, course enrollment is open to any university student.